Creative Writing (Certificate)

 - Describe and discuss arts and culture within the context of today's society, economy, and not-for-profit trends

 - Address and strategize issues of organizational development, inclusiveness, and leadership

 - Plan for programs and events utilizing theoretical guiding principles based on case studies

 - Develop plans for audience development in changing cultural and economic context

 Students in certificate programs may select from multiple specialized concentrations.
 Students' selection of concentration will determine required courses and could alter the job placement rate for the program.
 Read more information on jobs related to this program.

-The Graduate Certificate in Certificate of Advanced Study in Creative Writing requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)
+The graduate Certificate of Advanced Study in Creative Writing requires completion of 24 credit hours (6 courses).Concentration Courses - 16 qtr. hrs (Choose 4)

 Professional Concentration courses allow students to focus on a specific professional area within the larger industry sector in which they are working or wish to work, and master the skills needed to excel in that area.

 - MALS 4740 - Natural Science & Literature

 - MALS 4880 - From Romance to Realism